 Since the beginning of this collaboration, ACEnet has hosted more than 50 STAR residents!

 STAR Community Justice Center requires that residents have on-site supervisors who are oriented to the work that STAR performs.
 ACEnet supervisors of STAR residents complete a background check, drug screening, review of onboarding training videos, and meet with STAR staff.
 Currently, ACEnet supervisors are available in both Athens and Nelsonville ACEnet facilities to assist our food clients with receiving STAR residents.

-In 2022, ACEnet Food Enterprise Coordinator, Adam Kody, is currently delivering both Restaurant Ready training and ServSafe Food Handler training (curriculums are products of the National Restaurant Association) to a 2nd cohort of STAR residents, virtually and in-person.
+In 2022, ACEnet Food Enterprise Coordinator, Adam Kody, has been delivering both Restaurant Ready training and ServSafe Food Handler training (curriculums are products of the National Restaurant Association) to a 2nd & 3rd cohort of STAR residents, virtually and in-person.
 Adam’s first cohort had 9 participants graduate from the training programs in December, his 2nd cohort had 6 graduate in February, and his 3rd cohort had 5 participants graduate in June.